If you have an existing non-WordPress website, you may be wondering if it’s possible to add a WordPress blog to it.

 While optional, you may want to match the design to that of your non-WordPress website.

 Your new WordPress blog will probably look quite different from your non-WordPress website.
-It may feature a different color scheme, header, menu system and other web design elements.
+It may feature a different color scheme, header, In WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More system and other web design elements.

 Changing the theme of the WordPress blog will allow you to match it to your non-WordPress website.
 Try to find a theme with a similar layout as your non-WordPress website.
 It doesn’t have to be a complete match, as long as the layout is similar.

 You can then further customize the theme so that it flows cohesively with your non-WordPress website.
 For example, you may want to create a custom header for your WordPress blog that matches the header of your existing website.

 Installing a WordPress blog on a non-WordPress website is a straightforward process.
 You just need to create a blog directory, create a database, prepare the static files, and then upload the static files to your non-WordPress website.
 Upon visiting the WordPress blog, the install script will run while walking you through the final steps.